 - take the initiative to fix problems instead of leaving them for someone else to deal with

-If this sounds like the type of culture you would like in your organization, the Avail Leadership Creating a Culture of Accountability Workshop Series can help you achieve it.
+If this sounds like the type of culture you would like in your organization, the Avail Leadership Creating Accountability Workshop Series can help you achieve it.

 Inspiring Personal Accountability

 The first step in creating a culture of accountability is recognizing how you have contributed to your own problems and to the existing culture.
 We all tend to believe that other people are the problem.
 Thinking this way IS the problem.

 Developing Personal Accountability sheds some light on the cultural forces at play that are hurting organizational results.
 This initial workshop focuses on the steps managers of all levels can take to personally model the behaviour they want to see in others.

 Participants will learn:

-- The four steps of developing personal accountability.
+- The three steps of developing personal accountability.